-Renaissance; Reformation; origins of national state system; diplomacy and imperialism as applied to Portugal, Spain, and Hapsburg Empires;
+Renaissance; Reformation; origins of national state system; diplomacy and imperialism as applied to Portugal, Spain, and Hapsburg Empires; commercial and scientific revolutions.

 Hist 0102 - Western Civilization in Modern Times: 1648-1848 (4)

 Absolutism, constitutionalism, operation of coalition diplomacy and imperialism as applied to France and Britain; westernization of eastern Europe; enlightenment; French Revolution; agricultural, commercial and industrial revolutions; growth of the ideologies of liberalism, socialism and nationalism.